 4 Is it easy to use?

 Lastly, once you have established your child’s learning style and identified any disabilities, then you are ready to pick your curriculum.
-I personally like to look at homeschooling curriculum on www.christianbook.com.
-I have noticed they have the most pages to preview for each book.
-I really value this because I like to compare curriculum.
+Personally I like to look at homeschooling curriculum on www.christianbook.com.
+I have noticed they have the most pages to preview for each book, and I really value this because I like to compare curriculum.
 There are publishers out there that also have visual examples of their books.

 (I am now an affiliate for Christian Book) I recommend them because I have used them for years and love them.
 They have many preview pages..which I like!